rycolab/website/content/authors/yahya/_index.md

 ---
 # Display name
-title: Manuel de Prada Corral
+title: Yahya Emara

 # Username (this should match the folder name)
 authors:
-- manuel
+- yahya

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MsC Student
+role: Master's Student

 # Organizations/Affiliations
 organizations: